Edditoria/markdown-plus-plus/README.md

 Need your input to solve the following problems:

-- `*em text*` only parse the first word because it will screw up unorder list
+- In modern build, `*em text*` only parse the first word because it will screw up unorder list
+- In classic build, you can not use the asterisk-style bullet points (`* a bullet point`)
 - `_em text_`, `__strong text__` and `___em strong text___` only parse the first word because it will screw up some URL contains `example__url`

 ## Build Script for Developers